Read in 5 minutes

 Once you run the command, you’ll be prompted to enter your user password.
 After entering it, you will be logged in to your server and the SSH tunnel will be established.

-You can setup a SSH key-based authentication and connect to your server without entering a password.
+You can set up an SSH key-based authentication and connect to your server without entering a password.

 Windows users can create an SSH tunnel using the PuTTY SSH client.
 You can download PuTTY here.